wp-plugins/easy-repeatable-input-field/README.txt

 Tested up to: 4.1.1
 Stable tag: 1.1

 A repeatable and sortable input field in your post/page edit screen.
-Add as many input fields as you want, re-order them, save your post or page and display your list.
+Add as many input fields as you want, re-order them and display your list.

 == Description ==

-With Easy Repeatable Input Field you can create simple.
+With Easy Repeatable Input Field you can create simple lists.
 It's really handy when you don't want to create a list in the main post editor or/and the number of items in your list is unknown.

 == Installation ==